The Climate Consensus

 Announcement of Winners

-Winners will be announced on (a date certain) via website, social media and email to participants].
+Winners will be announced on Friday, November 21st, 2025 via website, social media and email to participants.